DigitalForgeLLC/ticket-smith-resources/bug_ticket_template.md

 **DISCOVERED BY/DATE:**
 [Discovery source if mentioned, otherwise "Not specified"] [Date/reporter only if provided]
-[Contact info only if explicitly given]

 **DEV NOTES:**
 [Technical details only if provided by user]
-[Do not add suspected causes or investigation areas] [Related items only if explicitly mentioned]
+[Do not add suspected causes or investigation areas]
-[Mark as "To be determined" if not provided]

 **SUPPORT NOTES:**
 [Support notes only if provided by user]
-[Priority only if explicitly stated]
-[Do not assume impact or timelines]
-[Mark as "Not specified" if not provided]